 - the initial supply of keys and security devices to each tenant named on the lease.

 Managing your bond online

-Before paying your rental bond, ask your agent or landlord about using Rental Bonds Online.
-If they are registered, you can securely pay your bond direct to NSW Fair Trading using a credit card or BPAY, without the need to fill out and sign the bond lodgement form referred to above.
-Once registered, you can continue to use your account for future tenancies.
+Your landlord or agent must give you the option to use Rental Bonds Online (RBO) to pay your bond.
+You can use RBO to securely pay your bond direct to NSW Fair Trading using a credit card or BPAY, without the need to fill out and sign a bond lodgement form.
+Once registered, you can continue to use your RBO account for future tenancies.

 Swimming and spa pools

 Does the property have a swimming or spa pool?
-If so, the landlord must give you a copy of a valid certificate of compliance or occupation certificate issued in the past 3 years.
-This does not apply if you are renting in a strata or community scheme of more than two lots.
+If so, the landlord or agent must give you a copy of a valid certificate of compliance or occupation certificate issued in the past 3 years.
+This does not apply if you are renting in a strata or community scheme of more than 2 lots.

 After you move in

-- Fill in your part of the condition report and don’t forget to return a copy to the landlord or agent within 7 days.
+- Fill in your part of the condition report and make sure you return a copy to the landlord or agent within 7 days.
 This is an important piece of evidence.
-If you don’t take the time to complete it accurately money could be taken out of your bond to pay for damage that was already there when you moved in.
+If you do not take the time to complete it accurately, money could be taken out of your bond to pay for damage that was already there when you moved in.